ufrisk/pcileech/readme.md

 =================
 The PCILeech use the USB3380 chip in order to read from and write to the memory of a target system.
 This is achieved by using DMA over PCI Express.
 No drivers are needed on the target system.
 The USB3380 is only able to read 4GB of memory natively, but is able to read all memory if a kernel module (KMD) is first inserted into the target system kernel.
 Reading 8GB of memory from the target system take around one (1) minute.
 The PCILeech hardware is connected with USB3 to a controlling computer running the PCILeech program.
 PCILeech is also capable of inserting a wide range of kernel modules into the targeted kernels - allowing for pulling and pushing files, remove the logon password requirement, loading unsigned drivers, executing code and spawn system shells.
 The software is written in visual studio and runs on Windows 7/Windows 10.
-Supported target systems are currently the x64 versions of: Linux, OS X and Windows.
+Supported target systems are currently the x64 versions of: Linux, FreeBSD, macOS and Windows.

 Hardware:
 =========